IOCCC image by Matt Zucker

 An important update to how winners are announced

 The IOCCC no longer uses twitter.
-IOCCC entries will be announced by a git commit to the IOCCC entries repo that, in turn, updates the Official IOCCC website.
+Winning IOCCC entries will be announced by a git commit to the IOCCC entries repo that, in turn, updates the Official IOCCC website.

 In addition a note is posted to the IOCCC Mastodon account.